 - 1/2 pound potatoes, grated (about 3/4 cup)

 - 1 tablespoon paprika (sweet Hungarian or smoked)

 - 1/4 tsp. dried thyme leaves

-- To the same pan stir in the onions and cook until onions begin to brown.
+- To the same pan, stir in the onions and cook until onions begin to brown.
 Return browned beef chunks to the pan.
-Stir in remaining ingredients except diced potatoes and noodles.
+Stir in remaining ingredients except for diced potatoes and noodles.
 Heat to boiling; reduce heat and cover.
 Simmer 1 1/2 hours or until meat is tender.
-Note that the grated potatoes will fall apart--they are intended to thicken the soup.
+Note that the grated potatoes will fall apart; they are intended to thicken the soup.

 - 1/2 cup all-purpose flour

 - 1/4 teaspoon ground pepper

 - 1/4 teaspoon ground nutmeg